• Coronavirus Advice for Staff

 Curriculum Principles

-• We prioritise depth of knowledge and understanding.
+• We prioritise depth of knowledge and breadth of knowledge.

 • We give sufficient time to English and mathematics to ensure that pupils have the essential skills needed for life and so that they can demonstrate academic excellence across the full range of subjects.